gonandrap/ufo_repo/README.md

 interpreting null values as false
 * it seems the column "Shape" is an enumerated type, for which I don't have the spec.
 I'll assume the values are the one observed in the DB.
 The reasoning of using an enum instead of just an string is to add a layer of Data validation to keep data normalized, considering that in the future we could potentially support search by shape.
 The downside of this design decision is a coupling between app & data layer.
+* per date files of dumped data from the web scrapper have small size, therefore, no need to keep track of upload progress
+* to facilitate the scraping, reports will be scraped by following the listing of "*index by EVENT DATE*"
+    * all the entries with an approximated event date (name "*UNSPECIFIED / APPROXIMATE*") will be discarded.
+*